stepseazy/deep-reinforcement-learning/README.md

-# deep-reinforcement-learning
+# Deep Reinforcement Learning

-# This is a repo for deep reinforcement learning techniques for educational purposes
+This is a repo for deep reinforcement learning techniques for educational purposes